andreatramacere/jetset/doc/cl_doc_instructions.md

 ### Cleaning

-to clean everything under documentation_notebooks/notebooks: `./scripts/clean_rst_and_images.sh`
+to clean .rst and .png under documentation_notebooks/notebooks: `./scripts/clean_rst_and_images.sh`

-to clean everything under documentation_notebooks/notebooks/dir-name: `./scripts/clean_rst_and_images.sh dir-name`
+to clean .rst and .png under under documentation_notebooks/notebooks/dir-name: `./scripts/clean_rst_and_images.sh dir-name`

 ### Building notebooks rst
 3) run step a or b

-    a) run all notebooks and build rst file with script:
+    a) run all notebooks and build .rst files and .png images with script:
       - run all notebooks found in documentation_notebooks/notebooks  :`./scripts/build_rst_files.sh -e`

         OR